 The second component is the all important layer of caramel.
 I used the caramel recipe from my Buttery Caramel Oat Slice because the caramel is the BEST caramel you will ever make/taste/eat/devour!
 Seriously.
 It’s THAT good.

 This caramel is sweet, but buttery and rich, it holds its shape once set and just melts in the mouth.

 The last component is the white chocolate top which is just melted white chocolate.
 The key is to slice while the white chocolate is not quite set so you avoid the cracking in the chocolate.

 Once the slice has set in the fridge you have a crunchy, milky base, a soft, rich and buttery filling and sweet cracking white chocolate top….
 Perfect!

 My latest video for my Caramel Date Oat Bars is out now on my YouTube Channel so make sure you check that out.
 Also remember to #lightscamerabake on Instagram if you make any of my recipes.
 I love seeing your creations!

 - 250 g Arrowroot Biscuits, Crushed

 - 110 g Butter (1/2 Cup)

 - 200 g White Chocolate

-- Once it has all come together take off the heat and add the vanilla essence.
+Once it has all come together take off the heat and add the vanilla extract.